Building Large-Scale English-Romanian Literary Translation Resources with Open Models

 \subsection{Model Comparison and Discussion}

-All TF2 models vastly outperform their untuned bases: e.g., TF2-12B improves from 4.43 (Gemma-12B-it) to 4.83 at $T=0.0$ (and from BLEU 0.0214 to 0.0926), and TF2-4B rises from 3.81 (Gemma-3-4B-it) to 4.74 (BLEU 0.1153).
-Even the 1B model, though less competitive, improves its base by \textasciitilde86\% (from 2.02 to 3.75), a +1.73 absolute gain.
+All TF2 models outperform their untuned bases.
+For example, TF2-12B improves from 4.43 (Gemma-3-12B-it) to 4.83 at $T=0.0$ (and from BLEU 0.0214 to 0.0926), and TF2-4B rises from 3.81 (Gemma-3-4B-it) to 4.74 (BLEU 0.1153).
+The 1B model improves from 2.02 to 3.75 (+1.73 absolute gain).

-Fine-tuning closes much of the gap to proprietary systems, especially on stylistic and cultural adaptation.
-The remaining deficit in BLEU is consistent with the higher diversity and creative language of fables, which challenge n-gram metrics.
-Quantization, even at aggressive 8-bit levels, is virtually lossless in both rubric and BLEU—enabling real-world deployment on commodity hardware.
+Fine-tuning substantially improves open model performance, with TF2-12B achieving rubric scores within 0.09 points of GPT-o3 (4.83 vs.\ 4.92), particularly on Style and Cultural/Pragmatic dimensions.
+While a direct head-to-head comparison under identical test conditions would require further study, these results suggest that competitive quality is achievable with open models at a fraction of the cost.
+Lower BLEU values for some settings are consistent with the stylistic variation and paraphrasing typical of fables, which n-gram overlap metrics may penalize.
+Across models, 8-bit quantization yields similar rubric scores to FP16, supporting efficient deployment on commodity hardware.

-\tinyfabulisttranslationframeworkshort demonstrates that parameter-efficient domain adaptation, combined with careful decoding, enables open LLMs to reach or approach proprietary translation quality for creative literary content, all while remaining transparent, reproducible, and cost-effective.
-For representative excerpts illustrating these improvements, see Appendix \ref{ap:examples}.
+Overall, \tinyfabulisttranslationframeworkshort shows that parameter-efficient domain adaptation, combined with careful decoding, enables compact open models to achieve strong performance on English--Romanian literary translation under the evaluation setting used in this paper.
+Representative excerpts are provided in Appendix~\ref{ap:examples}.